Jovian Worlds

 Argus Pantoptes

 , the god with many eyes.
-In an attempt to liberate Io from his wife’s dominion, Jupiter sent Mercury with his sword, his syrinx,4 and caduceus5 to
+In an attempt to liberate Io from his wife’s dominion, Jupiter sent Mercury with his sword, his syrinx,

 kill